Funding

 Tourism Events & Projects

-Nonprofit organizations can apply for room tax funds for tourism event or project that will likely generate paid overnight stays in the City of Berlin.
+Nonprofit organizations can apply for room tax funds for tourism events or projects that will likely generate paid overnight stays in the City of Berlin.

 Tourism event or projects includes: